Avasara Police 100: Plot

-Ramu is a hardened criminal who returns home after completing 14 years imprisonment for murder.
+Ramu is a hardened criminal who returns home after completing 14 years of imprisonment for murder.
 Ramu was wrongfully implicated in a murder by his schoolmate while he stood against their wrongdoings.
 Ramu thinks his father is dead, but he soon learns that his mother has kept his existence hidden from Ramu.
 He learns that his father Prakash was a jeweller who killed his partner and ran away with some precious jewels.
 She tells Ramu that she never saw Prakash after that and now he is a dreaded gangster in the underworld.
 Ramu decides to avenge his father for all his wrongdoings.
 He singles out Kasinath, a powerful man of Prakash and decides to strike on him.
 Meanwhile, Veerasaamy, a doppelgänger of Ramu, works as a constable in the police force.
 Veerasamy has a doting mother, a wife and a kid, but isn't taken seriously as he lacks the guts to become anything worthwhile.
 Ramu spots Veerasamy and decides to use him for his purposes.
 Ramu starts bumping off the goons while Veerasamy starts getting the credit.

 Soon, Veerasamy's fortune changes, while Ramu succeeds in furthering his motives.
 Sadly, Anitha, the Commissioner's daughter, falls in love with Veerasamy, unaware of his marital status.
 One day, Ramu manages to sneak into Prakash's lair.
 He holds Prakash on gunpoint and shows him the photo of his mother.
 He learns that Kasinath is the kingpin and prakash the pawn, rather than another way around.
-Prakash tells Ramu that kasinath's men killed prakash's partner for the jewels.
+Prakash tells Ramu that Kasinath's men killed Prakash's partner for the jewels.
 Prakash somehow scooted off with the money and hid it in the basement of a construction site.
 Kasinath caught Prakash and told him that the latter has been convicted for the former's crimes.
-Kasinath also tells him that his wife has committed suicide and his son would be killed too, if prakash does not tell the location of the jewels.
+Kasinath also tells him that his wife has committed suicide and his son would be killed too, if Prakash does not tell the location of the jewels.
 Prakash does not tell the location, but to save the infant from death, takes the blame on himself.
 Upon this, Ramu reveals his true identity.
 Both realise that kasinath passed some other child as Prakash's child.
 Ramu learns that the place the money was hidden is the police headquarters now.

 Ramu decides to retrieve the loot, but both Veerasamy and Anitha realise the truth.
 Now, veerasamy starts hunting for Ramu.
 Meanwhile, Ramu has infuriated Kasinath too by killing some of his goons.
 Ramu's mother, whom ramu had left to find his father, comes to find him.
 She runs into Veerasamy, mistaking him for Ramu.
 Veerasamy tricks her and abducts her.
 But Veerasamy is in for a surprise when ramu's mother and his mother turn out to be acquaintances.
 Veerasamy's mother reveals that when Ramu's mother was in labour, she delivered twins.
 Veerasamy's mother was actually childless, so she took one of the kids.